Mrian07/Proyeksi/docs/user-guide/work-packages/work-package-table-configuration/README.md

 By default, the work package list will be sorted by work package ID.

 <div class="glossary">
-The **ID** is unique for a work package within OpenProject.
+The **ID** is unique for a work package within ProyeksiApp.
 It will be set automatically from the system.
-With the ID you can reference a specific work package in OpenProject.
+With the ID you can reference a specific work package in ProyeksiApp.
 </div>